This is a translated version of my original article 遠端工作的兩難.

-- Technology has stripped away the time and space barrier and replaced it with one meeting after another; 3-5 meetings a day is no surprise – otherwise, you’d be sending messages from work, and everyone would be at home in front of the screen anyway.
+- Technology has stripped away the time and space barrier and replaced it with one meeting after another.
+3-5 meetings a day is no surprise – otherwise, you’d be sending messages from work.
+Everyone would be at home in front of the screen anyway.
 With more meetings, the time spent at work becomes shorter and less efficient, which leads to a vicious cycle.

 But my greatest misery was that I couldn’t tell the difference between work and life, which gave me the illusion of going back to the year when I took my HKALE.
-For those like me who usually do freelance, that borderline was already a bit blurrier than others – and now it’s becoming more like a muddle.
-Since working remotely, I’ve had to constantly switch between meetings, doing heavy design work and following up with my juniors, which is a lot of work for me to do.
+For those like me who usually do freelance, that borderline was already a bit blurrier than others – and now it’s becoming more like chaos.
+Since working remotely, I’ve had to constantly switch between meetings, do heavy design work, and follow up with my juniors, which is a lot of work for me to do.
 When I received a message or email from a colleague, I went to reply; when my junior asked me something, I rushed to answer it, but it didn’t work out so well.
 Such inefficient multi-tasking makes no sense at all, as you are not concentrating on getting things done.

-Just as I was overwhelmed with my work, I read Audrey Tang’s (the digital minister at Taiwan) interview on the Internet about using the Pomodoro technique, and so I tried the same approach, finding breaks and single-tasking with Pomodoro to see if I could improve upon it.
+As I was overwhelmed with my work, I read Audrey Tang’s (the digital minister at Taiwan) interview on the Internet using the Pomodoro technique.
+So I tried the same approach, finding breaks and single-tasking with Pomodoro to see if I could improve upon it.

-Although Pomodoro does not solve the issues of long meetings and impossible work, and I feel that even without Pomodoro, I can still multi-task well, but at least it allocates some rest time for myself, who does not know when to take a break, and therefore I feel better now and less burdened.
+Although Pomodoro does not solve long meetings and impossible work, I can still multi-task well even without Pomodoro.
+Still, it allocates some rest time for myself, who does not know when to take a break, and therefore I feel better now and less burdened.

-In fact, in the long term, senior officers should learn to prioritize work and not just assign work to someone else.
-It’s like an ER doctor – there’s nothing wrong with patients coming in for emergency treatment, but if all patients are labelled as “urgent”, then the doctors are going to break down.
-The first thing doctors should do is adjust their mindset, not to fight desperately, but to always be ready to handle patients calmly.
-Next, treat the patient on a “traffic light” urgency basis; sometimes the noisiest patient yelling for help has the mildest condition.
+In fact, senior officers should prioritize work in the long term and not just assign work to someone else.
+It’s like an ER doctor – there’s nothing wrong with patients coming in for emergency treatment.
+Still, if all patients are labelled as “urgent”, then the doctors are going to break down.
+The first thing doctors should do is adjust their mindset, not fight desperately, but always handle patients calmly.
+Next, treat the patient on a “traffic light” urgency basis; sometimes, the noisiest patient yelling for help has the mildest condition.